Robbins Reef Lighthouse

 About Robbins Reef Lighthouse

 Robbins Reef Lighthouse sits on a concrete caisson in Upper New York Bay, marking the west side of the main shipping channel to New York Harbor.
+The lighthouse is technically in NY waters but is best viewed from the New Jersey side at Liberty State Park or the Bayonne waterfront.
 Famous for keeper Kate Walker who served for 33 years.

 History